mtollefsen/notebooks/README.md

 ## After
 ![Overwatch League Database organized](https://user-images.githubusercontent.com/97869630/152306351-3733b08d-6449-48ed-9d1a-a62543a7ee78.PNG)
+- Bolded are the primary keys for each table

 ## What I Learned
 - https://liquipedia.net/overwatch/ was a great resource in helping understand and validate certain parts of the data